Life Skills Education in south carolina Rehab

 Create a Daily Schedule to Stay on track

 Creating a daily schedule is one of the most important life skills for a recovering addict.
-That's why BriteLife set out to keep clients busy by developing diverse activities that follow a daily regimen.
-Activities include work, school, 12-step meetings, therapy, meals and exercise.
+In fact, our South Carolina rehab keeps clients busy by developing diverse activities that follow a daily regimen.
+Activities at home include work, school, 12-step meetings, therapy, meals and exercise.
 That's a lot of stuff that will fill your days.
 A regular schedule entails waking up at the same time each morning and going to bed in the same fashion.
 This recurring structure helps recovering addicts stay grounded, while giving them a sense of comfort, in contrast to their time in active addiction that is typically chaotic.

 BriteLife offers the following levels of care that constitute different schedules and program intensity: